CharlesCardot/CoV19_Project/README.md

 # UPDATE
 Previously a manually updated csv file was used, but due to the tedium of manually checking daily updates on the worldometer website a webscraper using beautifulsoup has been implimented to automatically pull the information from the worldometer website.

+# UPDATE 2 (06/02/2020)
+Now contains executable file and webscraping code has been changed to fit worldometer's updated HTML.